How to Find and Kill a Stuck xp_cmdshell Process in SQL Server

 Prerequisites

-is enabled (requires sysadmin or appropriate proxy/credential).- The SQL Server service account has permission to query processes and to terminate them.
+xp_cmdshellis enabled (requires sysadmin or appropriate proxy/credential).- The SQL Server service account has permission to query processes and to terminate them.

-processes with PID and command line
+cmd.exe processes with PID and command line

-processes with their full command lines and PIDs.
+Run this to list all cmd.exe processes with their full command lines and PIDs.
 This helps identify which one was spawned by your

-call (look at the CommandLine text).
+xp_cmdshell call (look at the CommandLine text).

 EXEC xp_cmdshell 'wmic process where "name=''cmd.exe''" get ProcessId,CommandLine /format:list';